Wayne

 1. Device & data security

-Patch management serves as a defence against security threats, safeguarding sensitive data and strengthening the security posture of managed devices.
+Patch management serves as a defense against security threats, safeguarding sensitive data and strengthening the security posture of managed devices.
 It ensures that known vulnerabilities are promptly addressed, reducing the attack surface and enhancing overall resilience.

 2. Reduced device downtime